Fast Task Planning with Neuro-Symbolic Relaxation

 \subsection{Training}

 The GNN-based importance predictor $s_{\theta}$ is trained using supervision from optimal demonstrations.
-Each PDDL task $\tau$ is compiled into a scene graph $\mathcal G_\tau = (\mathcal V_\tau, \mathcal E_\tau)$, where nodes represent entities $o \in \mathcal O_\tau$ with feature vectors that include a one-hot type encoding, a multi-hot mask of true unary predicates in the initial state, and a goal-indicator bit for each unary predicate.
+Each PDDL task $\tau$ is compiled into a relational graph $\mathcal G_\tau = (\mathcal V_\tau, \mathcal E_\tau)$, where nodes represent objects $o \in \mathcal O_\tau$ with feature vectors that include a one-hot type encoding, a multi-hot mask of true unary predicates in the initial state, and a goal-indicator bit for each unary predicate.
 Edges are created for each ordered pair of distinct objects ($o_i, o_j$), with edge features derived from the binary predicates $\mathcal P^{(2)}$, including Boolean indicators for their truth value in the initial state and whether they are required in the goal.
-Entities are labeled as \emph{important} ($\ell = 1$) if they appear in the ground preconditions or effects of any action in the optimal plan; entities explicitly mentioned in the goal are always labeled as important.
+Objects are labeled as \emph{important} ($\ell = 1$) if they appear in the grounded preconditions or effects of any action in the optimal plan; objects explicitly mentioned in the goal are always labeled as important.
 The model uses a 3-layer GNN architecture with 16-dimensional hidden layers, ReLU activation, and layer normalization, alternating between edge-to-node and node-to-edge message passing for 3 iterations.
 Final node representations are mapped to importance scores via a linear layer followed by a sigmoid function.
 The model is trained using the binary cross-entropy loss defined in \eref{eq:bce}.
 While this training process mirrors \cite{silver2021planning}, we emphasize a key difference: in our framework, the GNN’s predictions are used only as a first step.
-Since GNN-based importance scoring is not always reliable, especially under limited supervision or noisy labels, downstream symbolic planners may get stuck if critical entities are misclassified.
-This motivates our framework, which augments learned importance scores with rule-based rough-plan recovery and symbolic consistency checks to ensure robustness at inference time.
+Since GNN-based importance scoring is not always reliable, especially under limited supervision, downstream symbolic planners may get stuck if critical objects are misclassified.
+This motivates our framework, which augments learned importance scores with rough-plan recovery and symbolic consistency checks to ensure robustness at planning.